ericjeker/ng-fastify/README.md

 the `view` decorator.

 The value returned by the engine is sent back to the client as the body of the response.

+## Install

+npm i --save ng-fastify

+## Example

+In `/example` you will a standard Angular application generate by `ng new` on which we have added SSR render using `ng-fastify`.

+The changes made are as following :

+Install `ng-fastify`
+Install `@angular/platform-server`
+Install `@nguniversal/builders`
+Install `fastify`
+Install `fastify-static`

+Create `server.ts`
+Create `src/main.server.ts`
+Create `src/app/app.server.module.ts`
+Create `tsconfig.server.json`

+Change `app.module.ts` to add server transition and appId Change `angular.json` - Added `server`, `serve`, and `prerender` architects Change `package.json` - Added `server`, `serve`, and `prerender` scripts

+If you apply those changes to your own project, and make sure you change the occurences of `example` to the name of your own application, you should have a working SSR setup using Fastify.

 ## Todo